 Benefit Period – the period of time during which the insured receives compensation from their insurance company for medical purposes, and can vary from policy to policy.
 For example, one policy may state that your benefit period begins the day you are hospitalized for a serious illness and ends 30 days after you stop receiving treatment.

 Casualty Insurance (Indemnity Insurance) – insurance coverage outside of life insurance or health insurance that primarily serves as liability coverage if the insured’s negligent acts or omissions result in an accident.
-For example, if you are found “at fault” for a car accident, casualty insurance could cover medical expenses of those involved in the accident and repair of damaged property.
+For example, if you are found “at fault” for a car accident, casualty insurance could cover the medical expenses of those involved in the accident and repair of damaged property.

 Certificate of Creditable Coverage (CCC) – a certificate issued by an insurance company that provides proof of your insurance plan and dates of coverage.